pattonsgirl/CS3900-AppSoftwareDev/Microservices/Assignment3.md

 Score:  / 5 points

 - Add required fields validation and format validation on CustomerDTO class.
-(2pt)
+(1pt)
+- Add validation to check if customer exist by email.
+(1pt)
 - Create /customers POST endpoint to save customer data into database, and return 201, 400 & 500 HTTP status response in given format.
 (2 pt)
 - Fixes of /states GET endpoint to retrieve states from database, and return 200 & 500 HTTP status response in given format.
 (1 pt)